Add a logo, a button or social media links

 A French-American citizen, retired teacher from NCSU and musician, Michèle Darrah has chaired the Alliance française for more than twenty years.

 I was born and raised in Paris.
 Thanks to my Spanish parents, I also speak Spanish.
-I obtained a Master's degree in Finance from University Paris IX and a degree in business law from University Paris X. I began working in a French company as an international controller, then joined the Merger and Acquisition Department as an expatriate in Argentina and Mexico.
-I discovered the joy of teaching my native languages when I moved to the US after marrying my American husband.
+I obtained a Master's degree in Finance from University Paris IX and a degree in Business Law from University Paris X. I began working in a French company as an international controller, then joined the Merger and Acquisition Department as an expatriate in Argentina and Mexico.
+I discovered the joy of teaching my native languages when I moved to the US, after marrying my American husband.
 I have been teaching French in various settings ever since.

 I was born and raised in South Carolina, where I earned a BA in French from Clemson University.
 During my university studies, I spent a semester at l'Université de Rennes II, Haute-Bretagne.
 After completing an assistantship in Normandy, I earned an MA in French from Middlebury College in Vermont and Paris.
 In the U.S., I have taught high school and elementary School in Vermont, Massachusetts and North Carolina.

-Barbara Deck - French Instructor
+Catherine Delorme - French Instructor

 Originally from Paris, I have lived in Cary since 2011.
 I graduated from ESGI International Business and Marketing School in Paris.
 I followed my husband to North Carolina after he completed his Master's degree at NCSU and found a job in the Triangle.